 Another thing to take into account when you live in a rural area is the weather.
-Because you’re not close to any major cities, you’re more likely to experience extreme weather conditions like blizzards and hurricanes.
+Because you’re not close to any major cities, you’re more likely to experience extreme weather conditions like blizzards, hurricanes, or forest fires.

 Other areas of the country have to be prepared for tornados, hurricanes, or earthquakes.
 Each has its own emergencies to plan for.